kofmangregory/PennLabs-Front-End-Interview/README.md

 The shopping cart has its own separate Javascript file for toggling between the cart and the button.
 The button has a notification showing the status of the cart.
 Once clicked, the display is toggled, and the cart appears.

+The next thing I'd like to handle would be better tolerance for window resizing.